djalmaaraujo/lg/README.md

 lg "Meeting with Tom at 9am (might be late) #work"
 ```

-If you're using zsh and experiencing issues with parentheses or other special characters, here are some alternatives:

-### Option 1: Add a function to your shell configuration
+This is because shell interpreters like bash and zsh process special characters before passing arguments to the CLI.

-Add this function to your `~/.zshrc` or `~/.bashrc` file:
+For the best experience with special characters, add this function to your shell configuration file:

 ```bash
 # Add this to your ~/.zshrc or ~/.bashrc file